ttm/ttm.github.io/about.md

 permalink: /about/
 ---

-I seem to be an Italo-Brazilian researcher, software dev/eng/architect and artist named Renato Fabbri.
+I seem to be an Italo-Brazilian physicist, researcher, software dev/eng/architect and artist named Renato Fabbri.

-This is me in 2025:
+This is me in 2025 by my son and grandmother:

 ![This is me in 2025](/assets/eu2025.jpeg){: .mypic3}